SSRR/SSRR2017/src/render/pages/venue.html.md

 ### Other Hotels

 There are many other hotels in that area.
 For example the [Mercure Shanghai Zhangjiang](http://www.mercure.com/gb/hotel-A604-mercure-shanghai-zhangjiang/index.shtml) Hotel is within walking distance of ShanghaiTech University.

+## Visa

+Please visit the [official chinese visa information website](http://english.gov.cn/services/visitchina/) for all the details.
+Most foreign visitors will need a visa to attend the conference in China.
+SSRR will provide an invitation letter once you payed your registration fee.
+Please write to sistconference@shanghaitech.edu.cn with all required information: Full name, date and place of birth, passport number and paper id (if applicable).

 ## Travel